-The bulk of my research investigates white-tailed deer hunting in North America, from 15,000 years ago to the present.
+A large part of my research investigates white-tailed deer hunting in eastern North America, from 16,000 years ago to the present.
 Specifically, I am analyzing how climate change, anthropogenic ecosystem engineering, human demography, and capitalist commodification of the species have impacted deer abundance, morphology, and behavior over time.

 Weitzel, Elic M. (2023) Resilience of white-tailed deer (Odocoileus virginianus) to human hunting in precolonial New England: The faunal remains from the Morgan Site (6HT120), Rocky Hill, Connecticut.
 Journal of Archaeological Science: Reports 48:103913. [link]